elizabethnewman/hessQuik/paper/paper.md

 # Summary
 `hessQuik` is a lightweight repository for fast computation of second-order derivatives (Hessians) with respect to the inputs of coposite functions, or models formed via compositions of functions.
 The core of `hessQuik` is the efficient computation of analytical Hessians with GPU acceleration. `hessQuik` is a PyTorch [@pytorch] package that is user-friendly and easily extendable.
 The repository includes a variety of popular functions or layers, including residual layers and input convex layers, from which users can build complex models via composition.
 Each layer provides two modes for derivative computation and the mode is automatically selected to maximize computational efficiency.
-Users need only choose the layers of a model and the repository automatically composes the layers correctly.  `hessQuik` includes easy-access, [illustrative tutorials](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikPeaksHermiteInterpolation.ipynb) on Google Colaboratory [@googleColab], [reproducible experiments](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikTimingTest.ipynb), and unit tests to verify implementations.
+Users need only choose the layers of a model and the repository includes a wrapper that composes the functions correctly.  `hessQuik` includes easy-access, [illustrative tutorials](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikPeaksHermiteInterpolation.ipynb) on Google Colaboratory [@googleColab], [reproducible experiments](https://colab.research.google.com/github/elizabethnewman/hessQuik/blob/main/hessQuik/examples/hessQuikTimingTest.ipynb), and unit tests to verify implementations.